llamallama/zandronum-server/README.md

 set sv_broadcast 0
 set sv_updatemaster 1
 set sv_enforcemasterbanlist true
+set sv_password ${JOIN_PASSWORD}
+set sv_rconpassword ${RCON_PASSWORD}
+set sv_forcepassword true
 set sv_markchatlines true
-set masterhostname "master.zandronum.com:15300"
 ```

+Notice the `sv_password` and `sv_rconpassword` values.
+They get replaced with the contents of the
+environment variables `JOIN_PASSWORD` and `RCON_PASSWORD`.
+Those can either be set via Docker
+Compose or in your Rancher deployment.
+I'm using Kubernetes secrets to fill those in for security.

-### `/configs/coop.cfg`
+### `/servers/configs/coop/brutal/server.cfg`

-I keep my cooperative gameplay settings in its own config file.
-This allows me to share these
+I keep my cooperative game play settings in its own config file.
+This one is isolated to the Brutal
-settings between multiple server instances (I run more than one server from Docker Compose).
+Doom setup.

 ```
+set sv_hostname "My Doom Server Title Here"

 set sv_maxplayers 8
 set sv_maxclients 8
 set sv_unblockplayers 1